-This graph comparing four car manufacturers shows that BMW and Mercedes had a highly positive fan change where it was outperforming its competitors.
-It does not only help you to better understand your own performance but also to always be a step ahead of your competitors.
+This graph comparing three major brands shows that Coca-Cola had the highest gains but also the biggest loss compared to BMW and Sony.
+The metric doesn’t only help you to better understand your own performance but also to always be a step ahead of your competitors.

 Reach (Facebook Insight metric)